-Gross Profit: Gross profit as a percentage of sales increased for both the three and six-month periods of fiscal year 2006 as compared to the same periods of fiscal year 2005 because the Company has begun shipping merchandise that is benefiting from the removal of quota, the completion of the Company's transition out of domestic manufacturing and the continuous efforts made by management to source products from more cost-effective suppliers.
-Included in the second quarter cost of sales are retention bonuses and freight of \$88,000 associated with the relocation of the Gonzales, Louisiana distribution center to Compton, California.
+Gross Profit: Gross profit as a percentage of sales increased for both the three- and nine-month periods of fiscal year 2006 as compared to the same periods of fiscal year 2005 because the Company has begun shipping merchandise that is benefiting from purchasing from more cost-competitive suppliers, improved inventory management, the removal of quota and the completion of the Company's transition out of domestic manufacturing.
+Included in the nine month cost of sales are retention bonuses and freight of \$88,000 associated with the relocation of the Gonzales, Louisiana distribution center to Compton, California.

-Marketing and Administrative Expenses: Marketing and administrative expenses decreased slightly in both the three and six-month periods of fiscal year 2006 as compared to the same periods of fiscal year 2005 as a result of reductions in labor and commissions expenses.
-The majority of the increase in marketing and administrative expenses as a percentage of sales is a direct result of the decrease in net sales for the year.
-In addition, the payment of \$70,000 of retention bonuses related to the relocation of the California finance department to Louisiana is included in the second quarter.
+Marketing and Administrative Expenses: Marketing and administrative expenses decreased slightly in both the three- and nine-month periods of fiscal year 2006 as compared to the same periods of fiscal year 2005 as a result of reductions in labor, commissions, factoring fees and advertising expenses.
+The increase in marketing and administrative expenses as a percentage of sales is a direct result of the decrease in net sales.
+In addition, the payment of \$70,000 of retention bonuses related to the relocation of the California finance department to Louisiana is included in the nine month period.

-Interest Expense: The decrease in interest expense for the three and six-month periods of fiscal year 2006 as compared to fiscal year 2005 is due to a lower average debt balance.
-The Company had \$23.5 million in total debt at October 2, 2005, compared to \$29.6 million at September 26, 2004.
-The decrease in debt reflects quarterly payments on the Company's senior notes through March 2005 followed by a pay-off in full of the senior notes in June 2005, for a total reduction of senior debt of \$7 million over the twelve-month period.
+Interest Expense: The decrease in interest expense for the three- and nine-month periods of fiscal year 2006 as compared to fiscal year 2005 is due to a lower average debt balance.
+The Company had \$23.7 million in total debt at January 1, 2006, compared to \$29.4 million at December 26, 2004.
+The decrease in debt reflects quarterly payments on the Company's senior notes through March 2005 followed by the payment in full of the senior notes in June 2005, for a total reduction of senior debt of \$7 million over the twelve-month period.
 Such decrease has been offset by an increase in debt related to the amortization of the discount discussed in Note 3 to the financial statements included in this report and the annual issuance of promissory notes related to the deferred payment of interest on the Company's senior subordinated notes.